remind101/stacker_blueprints/README.rst

 stacker_blueprints
 ==================

-Blueprints for use with stacker - an attempt at a common library.
+An attempt at a common Blueprint library for use with `stacker <https://github.com/remind101/stacker>`_.